Dental Implant Clinic In Melbourne

 - Even after you maintain good oral hygiene you will still need to visit your dentist once in six months.
 Irregular dental check-ups may cause a few tell-tale signs of impending tooth loss to go unnoticed.

 - Not getting teeth with caries treated can worsen the condition over time.
 It may irritate the inner pulp of your teeth leading to the death of the pulp tissue and pus formation around the roots of the teeth.
-In severe cases your dentist may not be able to save your teeth.
+In severe cases, your dentist may not be able to save your teeth.

-- Poor nutrition with lack of certain nutrients in your diet can decrease your mouth’s resistance to infection.
+- Poor nutrition with a lack of certain nutrients in your diet can decrease your mouth’s resistance to infection.
 Decreased calcium intake affect tooth retention and has been associated with increased risk of tooth loss.
 Additionally, diets rich in sugar, carbohydrates and acids damage your teeth and gums

 - Have you ever had your tooth ‘knocked out’ from a fall during your childhood?
 Even if the tooth does not fall off due to trauma, it may cause root fracture which may develop infection months or years later.
-The infection may cause the root to resorb and subsequently cause loss of tooth.
+The infection may cause the root to resorb and subsequently cause loss of a tooth.